MUSIC LESSON NOTES GRADE 5

 ORNAMENTS

-used to add beauty or decorate the appearance of the participants in dance.
+articles or items used to add beauty or decorate the appearance of the

-integral part of making ornament, beads used in making ornaments can vary in
+beadwork is an integral part of making ornament, beads used in making ornaments

 CREATING /COMPOSING